Dicayne/Service/README.md

 # Service

-This project work on minikube version 1.13
+This project work on minikube 1.13